AmirAlahmedy/slate/README.md

 `bundle install`
 finally type belwo to run server
-`bundle exec middleman server` to build only run the following
-`bundle exec middleman build`
+`bundle exec middleman server` to build only run the following (This will export project to html and css) `bundle exec middleman build`
 --------------------------------------------------------------------